jflcarvalho/SDIS-FEUP/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/jflcarvalho/sdis-feup/badge)](https://www.codefactor.io/repository/github/jflcarvalho/sdis-feup)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/241e93849db04ceb80b45a43eb972792)](https://www.codacy.com/app/jflcarvalho/SDIS-FEUP?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=jflcarvalho/SDIS-FEUP&amp;utm_campaign=Badge_Grade)

+### Introduction
+In this project you will develop a distributed backup service for a local area network (LAN).
+The idea is to use the free disk space of the computers in a LAN for backing up files in other computers in the same LAN.
+The service is provided by servers in an environment that is assumed cooperative (rather than hostile).
+Nevertheless, each server retains control over its own disks and, if needed, may reclaim the space it made available for backing up other computers' files.

-To compile and launch peers run:
+##### To compile and launch peers run:
 ```sh
 sh initPeers.sh <Number of Peers> <Version> <MCip> <MCport> <MDBip> <MDBport> <MDRip> <MDRport>
 sh initPeer.sh 4 1.0 224.0.0.0 4445 224.0.0.1 4446 224.0.0.2 4447
 ```
-To start the testApp run:
+##### To start the testApp run:
 ```sh
 sh testApp.sh <Access Point> <Protocol> [ <Number of Bytes> | <File> | <File>, <Replication Degree>]
 sh testApp.sh pee0 BACKUP testFiles/testPdf.pdf 3
 ```
+____
-OR RUN MANUALLY:
+RUN MANUALLY:
+____

-To start rmi run the following command:
+##### To start rmi run the following command:
 ```bash
 #WINDOWS:
 cd out\production\SDIS-FEUP